 The concession may not be used when the conditions set out in part 6.4.3 of the Handbook are not met.
+Paragraph 21(8) of the Code also reiterates that if the regulated person is unable to comply with any of the provisions of the paragraph the concession ceases to apply and the regulated person must comply with the requirements of part 4 of the Code.

 It is also disapplied in the following circumstances: